-Northern Ambition Academies Trust is committed to dealing with all complaints fairly and impartially, and to providing a high quality service to those who complain.
+In line with our core value of respect, Northern Ambition Academies Trust is committed to dealing with all complaints fairly and impartially - but we expect that respect to run both ways.
 We will not normally limit the contact complainants have with our schools.
-However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including any which is abusive, offensive or threatening.
+However, we do not expect our staff, Academy Council members or trustees to tolerate unacceptable behaviour and will take action to protect them from unreasonable behaviour, including any which is abusive, offensive or threatening.